 The outlook of the Faroe Islands is stable.
-This reflects its sound financial performance and ability to contain debt levels, good macroeconomic metrics and a stable relationship with the government of Denmark.
+This reflects our view that Faroe Islands will preserve its sound financial performance and manageable debt levels, good macroeconomic metrics and a stable relationship with the government of Denmark.

 Factors that could lead to an upgrade